hgraber/Hannah-Graber-Portfolio/critiquebydesign.md

 - Is there anything you find surprising or confusing?

    **User 1:** I still think there's too much text on the x-axis that makes the information hard to absorb.
 Like, in the last visualization, I didn't even really register than the last two categories represented urban and rural high-needs schools.
 I know you underlined them, but it wasn't clear to me until now.
-   **User 2:** I find it suprising that among students in rural high needs schools, of course the majority struggle with internet availability and that is highlighted very clearly, but a huge group of students struggle with cost, too--comparable to the majority barrier for average needs schools.
+   **User 2:** I find it surprising that among students in rural high needs schools, of course the majority struggle with internet availability and that is highlighted very clearly, but a huge group of students struggle with cost, too--comparable to the majority barrier for average needs schools.

 - Based on the data represented here, who do you think is the intended audience?